 But today’s anti-Semitism has taken a more insidious form and masks itself as legitimate criticism of Israel with the purported aim of advancing “human rights.”
 Famed humanitarian and Soviet dissident Nathan Sharansky recognized the problem and postulated a test – which he termed the “3D-Test” – to distinguish between “legitimate” criticism of Israel and veiled anti-Semitism masquerading as legitimate criticism.

-While Hagel doesn’t fit as neatly into Sharansky’s 3D-test, as say, someone like Alison Weir, the notorious chief of a hate mongering organization, his past actions and veiled references to Jewish influences in Washington make him come pretty darn close.
+While Hagel doesn’t fit as neatly into Sharansky’s 3D-test, as say, someone like Alison Weir (not to be confused with the British historian and author Alison Weir), the notorious chief of a hate mongering organization, his past actions and veiled references to Jewish influences in Washington make him come pretty darn close.

 With the possible exception of former KKK member Robert Byrd of West Virginia, Chuck Hagel is arguably the most hostile anti-Israel senator ever to serve in the U.S. Senate.
 His record features a laundry list of anti-Israel actions that include his failure to sign a bipartisan letter to the European Union to add Hezbollah to its list of terrorist organizations.
 He was one of only a handful of Senators who refused to sign the letter.